On the Feasibility of Exact Unitary Transformations for Many-body Hamiltonians: Introduction

 Although these examples demonstrate that algebraic closure can dramatically reduce computational cost, they are usually identified case by case.
 To date, no general algebraic condition has been established for when the BCH expansion can be expressed using a few terms due to the algebraic closure.
 Moreover, prior analyses have not clarified the mathematical structure underlying the operator relationships that make exact transformations possible.

 In this work, we develop a unified algebraic framework that encompasses all known cases of finite BCH expansion and establishes the general condition for its termination.
 The central insight is to view the adjoint action $\adjoint_{i\hat G}(\cdot)$ as a linear map acting on a finite-dimensional operator space.
 The Cayley--Hamilton theorem then guarantees that this map satisfies a finite-degree characteristic polynomial, ensuring that any unitary transformation generated by such $\hat G$ is exactly representable by a polynomial of finite degree.
 This perspective unifies two key scenarios: when the generator $\hat G$ belongs to a finite-dimensional Lie algebra, and when it has a finite eigenspectrum.
 The framework further provides systematic guidance for exploiting additional algebraic properties of the transformed operator $\hat H$ to minimize the number of nested commutators required.
+Additionally, by enabling transformation under arbitrary generators of known small spectrum, the framework motivates construction of artificial generators with small spectrum and desired properties.
+As an example, we construct a class of generators with $\{\pm 1\}$ spectrum and are number preserving.

 Finally, while our analysis naturally includes continuous families of transformations, we note that discrete unitary groups such as the Clifford group---which act as automorphisms of the Pauli group---are beyond the present scope.
 Optimization over such discrete structures involves qualitatively different considerations than the continuous settings addressed here.